An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

-\textbf{Edge/Boundary cases:} This kind of bug happens when the developers do not handle edge/boundary cases which usually leads to a software crash.
-Several samples in this category contain a severe bug with a simple code according to our code metrics, containing only a few statements.
+\textbf{Edge/Boundary cases:} This kind of bug happens when the developers do not handle edge/boundary cases properly.
+Multiple samples in this category contain severe bugs, but with simple code according to our code metrics, containing only a few statements.
 For example, Fig \ref{fig:math_36} shows the buggy method in the \verb|Math-36| project, where the developer did not handle the edge case (\verb|Double.isNaN(result)|), but the patch shows that the studied method should have performed an extra calculation when the \verb|result| variable is \verb|NaN|.
-This bug may lead to a software crash, unauthorized access, or undesired behaviour.
+This bug may lead to a software crash, unauthorized access, or undesired behavior.

 Another severe bug exists in the \verb|accumulo| project where the buggy method renames a requested table.
 In this method, the code does not check if the requested table exists already or whether the new requested name is already taken by another table, so this bug probably leads to a software crash or overwriting the existing table.